Liquidity in Competitive Dealer Markets: Proofs for Section

 To complete the proof, we now show that the other terms in~\eqref{eq:liqcosts} do not contribute at the leading order $O(\sqrt{\lambda})$, that is,

 Since $\Delta=\frac{M}{\lambda\rho_d(M+1)}$, this is implied by a bound for ${\Delta}^{-1/2} u^\mathcal{K}$.
 To this end, observe that the inequalities of Jensen and Burkholder-Davis-Gundy show

-for some universal constants $C,C'>0$.
+for some constants $C,C'>0$ that might only depend on $T$.
 For $\a<\frac{1}{4}$, write $R_\a$ for the modulus of $\a$-H\"older continuity of $K^N$.
 This quantity is well defined and satisfies $E[R_\a^4]<\infty$ by~\cite[Theorem 3.1]{friz2014course}.\footnote{This theorem requires an additional assumption on the iterated integral of the process $K^N$.
-However, a careful inspection of the proof reveals that this extra assumption is only needed to establish additional path regularity of the iterated integral and not for the path regularity of the process $K^N$ itself.} Define
+However, a careful inspection of the proof reveals that this extra assumption is only needed to establish additional path regularity of the iterated integral and not for the path regularity of the process $K^N$ itself.} As $K^N \in \mathcal{H}^2$ by assumption, we can define the square-integrable random variable

 Then, we can estimate

 Together with the formulas for $\bar u,\bar U$ and the definition of the function $F^\Delta$ and \eqref{eq:30}, this estimate yields

 Recall the addition formula $\arctan\left(x\right)-\arctan\left(y\right)=\arctan\left(\frac{x-y}{1+xy}\right)$ for $x,y\geq 0$ and observe that $|\arctan(x)|\leq |x|$.
 As a consequence: